PSMGoossens/tmc-comet/README.markdown

 ## Configuration and running ##

-Install an init script (for debian-based systems) using `initscripts/install.sh`.
+Install an init script (for debian-based systems) using `initscripts/install.sh [port]`.
+The port defaults to 8080.

 To run the server manually, do `mvn -Dfi.helsinki.cs.tmc.comet.configFile=/path/to/file.properties jetty:start`.
 The configuration file should not be world-readable and must have the following definitions.